priyas21/PracticeGit/Readme.md

 ---Readme File---

-The Repository contains the basic concepts of Ruby .
+The Repository is just for practicing git and its various commands  .